msgokul/F1_racing/README.md

 ### <u>6.
 Report Creation</u>

 After the master pipeline is run, all the created Azure Databricks notebooks will be executed creating the data models which is then used for creating interactive reports in Power BI.
-In this project analyses is done seoerately on Drivers and Constructors.
+In this project analysis is done seperately on Drivers and Constructors like finding Dominant drivers and constructors and more.
 The star schema developed for the project is shown below.

 ![image](https://github.com/user-attachments/assets/4faa1ecc-0897-49ac-962e-5774fefae99a)